vitamincheng/summary/source/CH3/Section27.rst

   Better Process [4].

 Kolmogorov microscale
-    are the smallest scales in turbulent flow [6, page 20].
+    The smallest scales in turbulent flow [6, page 20].

 | Diffusion is generally regarded as a slow process.
 Within eddies of
   30~100um diameter, homogeneity is achieved in about 1s for low-viscosity